thiippal/running-courses-at-csc/README.md

 Jacob Fiksel has written two excellent guides for using GitHub Classroom for both [teachers](https://github.com/jfiksel/github-classroom-for-teachers) and [students](https://github.com/jfiksel/github-classroom-for-students).

 Follow the instructions for teachers to set up the course organisation.

+# Practical issues

+## Before the course starts

+1. Invite students to the course repository by adding them as team members to the group for students.